Dating after divorce: 5 things to think about before starting over

-According to Elisabeth Kubler-Ross there are five stages people go through when they suffer a loss – denial, anger, bargaining, depression and acceptance.
-Everyone will go through them in their own time and maybe in a different order.
-Before you begin to date again you need to have reached the stage of acceptance.
+Before thinking about dating after divorce, for many people there is a grieving process to go through.
+According to Elisabeth Kubler-Ross’s well-worn formula, there are five stages: denial, anger, bargaining, depression and acceptance.
+Most will go through them in their own time and maybe in a different order.
+Before you begin to date again it is wise to have reached the stage of acceptance.

 Time is a great healer and it’s important that you give yourself sufficient time after a divorce to heal before you rush headlong into another relationship.
 How long this is will depend upon many factors but it’s likely to be months rather than weeks.

-If you don’t give yourself sufficient time before starting a new relationship you may be vulnerable and use another person to try and heal your pain.
+If you don’t give yourself sufficient time before dating after divorce you may be vulnerable and use another person to try and heal your pain.
 Rebound relationships don’t usually end well.

 Even though your relationships are essentially a private matter other people will be affected by your decision to start dating again, particularly children of the marriage.
 They will probably miss the other parent and may not fully understand the reasons why you split.